 The former spouse is entitled to a share of the service member’s pension or Survivor Benefit Plan coverage, the former spouse isn’t remarried below age 55, the former spouse pays quarterly advance premiums, and the former spouse meets application deadlines.

-Military Divorce Attorneys in Charleston, South Carolina
+Military Divorce Lawyers in Charleston, South Carolina

 If you need a military divorce lawyer in Charleston, please call Futeral & Nelson, LLC today for a consultation.